raganwald/braythwayt.com/_posts/2013-11-27-herd-thither-me-hither.md

 layout: default
 ---

-I read [another one of those "Here's why SHINY-THING is the unsafe choice" essays][lostechies] today.
-It trots out the usual arguments:.
+I read another one of those [Why SHINY-THING is the unsafe choice][lostechies] essays today.
+It trots out the usual reasonable-sounding arguments:

 [lostechies]: http://lostechies.com/bradcarleton/2013/10/23/coffeescript-vs-javascript-dog-eat-dog/